Courses

 (iii) zona glomerulosa (outer layer).

 Hormones of the adrenal cortex are commonly known as corticoids.
 Corticoids which participate in carbohydrate metabolism are referred to as glucocorticoids.
 They stimulate proteolysis, lipolysis, and gluconeogenesis.
-The glucocorticoid includes cortisol, cortisone in which cortisol accounts for 95% of glucocorticoid activity which helps in anti-inflammatory reactions and suppresses the immune system.
+The glucocorticoid includes cortisol and cortisone in which cortisol accounts for 95% of glucocorticoid activity which helps in anti-inflammatory reactions and suppresses the immune system.

 Corticoids that help in regulating the level of water and electrolyte balance are referred to as mineralocorticoids.
 Aldosterone is the main hormone of mineralocorticoids.
 It helps in the reabsorption of sodium ions and water and the excretion of potassium and phosphate ions.